 - Marine Energy Engineering Centre of Excellence (MEECE)

-Purpose: Research, development and demonstration support, driving innovation in the supply chain and reducing cost of energy.
+Delivered by ORE Catapult for research, development and demonstration support, driving innovation in the supply chain and reducing cost of energy.

 - Marine Energy Test Area (META)

-Purpose: Facilitates component, sub-assembly and device testing through pre- consented test areas in order to reduce the time, cost and risks faced and accelerate growth in the sector.
+Delivered by Marine Energy Wales to facilitate component, sub-assembly and device testing through pre- consented test areas in order to reduce the time, cost and risks faced and accelerate growth in the sector.

 - Pembrokeshire Demonstration Zone (PDZ)